cereal-lab/EvoParsons/readme.md

-This repository hosts the "mark 2" version of the EvoParsons software.
+This repository hosts the "mark 2" and "mark 3" versions of the EvoParsons software.

 EvoParsons mark 1 is still available at https://sourceforge.net/projects/evotutoring

-# How do I run an instance of the EvoParsons server? #

-TODO - come back later :)

 # Repository Content #